Introduction

 Q $40,000 million $42,000 million 100/110= 0.95

-With a quick ratio of 0.95, the company ‘Q’ is in a better position to cover its current liabilities compared to ‘P’ with a quick ratio well below 1, at 0.42.
+With a quick ratio of 0.95, the company ‘Q’ is better positioned to cover its current liabilities than ‘P,’ with a quick ratio well below 1, at 0.42.

-Lower Quick Ratio suggests that there is less liquidity available.
+A lower Quick Ratio suggests that there needs to be more liquidity available.
 Like the Current Ratio, it also gives you an idea of how easily a company can access its liquid assets to meet obligations and whether or not they are using those resources efficiently enough.

 Calculate EBIT before adjustments

-Let’s learn to calculate EBIT for any organisation-
+Let’s learn to calculate EBIT for any organization-

-Suppose there is a healthcare company named ‘XYZ’ and we have the following financial information from its last fiscal year:
+Assume that ‘XYZ’ is a healthcare company, and we possess the following financial data from its previous fiscal year:

-The ‘XYZ’ gross profit is $8,00,000 before deducting overhead expenses.
+Before deducting overhead costs, the gross profit for “XYZ” is $8,000,000.
 The company had the following overhead expenses listed as administrative, general, and sales expenses:

 Overhead Expenses= Sales + General + Administrative: $4,00,000